-During the fourth quarter of fiscal 2020, our Board of Directors approved a restructuring plan (the "Q4 2020 Plan") in order to continue to reduce our operating costs and improve profitability to optimize our business model and increase efficiencies.
-Payments related to the accrued restructuring liability balance for this plan are expected to be fully paid in fiscal 2022.
+During the third quarter of fiscal 2021, our Board of Directors approved a restructuring plan (the "Fiscal 2021 Plan") in order to continue to reduce operating costs and improve profitability as part of our transformational initiative to optimize our business model and increase efficiencies.
+The Fiscal 2021 Plan was anticipated to entail a reduction in force of approximately 30 employees to be implemented through the end of fiscal year 2022, with a certain number of positions being consolidated and/or relocated.